phiresky/mima/README.md

 a simple [Mima](http://ti.itec.uka.de/Mima/Mima.php) compiler and virtual machine written in TypeScript.

-MIMA Simulator / Interpreter / →C-Compiler
+MIMA Simulator / Interpreter / ↦C-Compiler
 =========

 A webpage to make testing/running/debugging/verifying code for the MIMA Architecture that is used in teaching at the Karlsruhe Institute of Technology easier.